BauplanLabs/quack-reduce/README.md

 * when you move from one file to multiple files, scanning parquet folders is a huge overhead: wouldn't it be nice to know where to look?
 While HIVE partitioning is great, modern table formats (e.g. Iceberg) are even better, so you could think of combine their table scan properties with our serverless engine.
 Performance aside, if you have queried `quack.py`, you know how tedious it is to fully remember the full file name every time: leveraging catalogs like Iceberg, Glue, Nessie etc. would make the experience more "database-like";

+* try out other use cases!
+For example, consider this recent [event collection](https://github.com/fal-ai/fal-events) platform.
+If you modify it to a dump-to-s3-then-query pattern (leveraging the engine we built with this repo), you end up with a lamda-only version of the [Snowflake architecture](https://github.com/jacopotagliabue/paas-data-ingestion) we open sourced some time ago - an end-to-end analytics platform running on lambdas;

 * while we now run the query in memory and return a subset of row from the lambda, this pattern is certainly not perfect: on the one hand, sometime we may wish to write back the result of a query (dbt-style, so to speak); on the other, even if analytics queries are often aggregates, result tables may still grow big (row-wise): writing them to s3 and have the client stream back rows from there may be a nice feature to add!

 ## License